Causes

 £100

-can provide a food pack for a displaced family
+can provide a cash grant to a family to buy essentials

 £100